microsoft/PSDocs/docs/commands/PSDocs/en-US/Invoke-PSDocument.md

 ### -Option

-Additional options that configure document generation.
+Additional options that configure PSDocs.
 A `PSDocumentOption` can be created by using the `New-PSDocumentOption` cmdlet.
 Alternatively a hashtable or path to YAML file can be specified with options.